-This project is operated using budgets governed by ADF&G Sport Fish Division, ADF&G Commercial Fisheries Division, and Fisheries and Oceans Canada.
-Details regarding the Sport Fish Division budget can be found in the FY13-FY14 synopses for project S-1-3.
+This project is operated using budgets governed by ADF&G-DSF, ADF&G-DCF, and the DFO.
+Details regarding the DSF budget can be found in the FY15-FY16 synopses for project S-1-3.
 Information on the DFO budget can be found in PST and Aboriginal Fisheries Strategy files.